cvc5/ethos/user_manual.md

 )
 ```
 In this example, we first declare the `Int` and `BitVec` sorts, and associate numeral and binary values with those sorts (see [declare-consts](#declare-consts)).
+Then, we declare `bvor` using `declare-parameterized-const` where its parameter is an integer `m`.
+The provided parameters are in scope for the remainder of the command, which in particular means they can appear in the nil terminator of the operator.
+Here, we specify `(bvzero m)` as the nil terminator for `bvor`.

 ## <a name="overloading"></a>Overloading